ZhongRuoyu/minimal/README.md

 # Minimal

-Minimal is a simple, extensible [Bootstrap](https://getbootstrap.com/)-based minimalist [Jekyll](https://jekyllrb.com/) blog theme, developed by [Zhong Ruoyu](https://www.ruoyu.xyz).
+Minimal is a simple, extensible [Bootstrap](https://getbootstrap.com/)-based minimalist [Jekyll](https://jekyllrb.com/) blog theme, developed by [Ruoyu Zhong](https://www.ruoyu.xyz).
 It is a refactorization of Ruoyu's previous site, developed in 2020.

 ## Live Demo